 Co-operative capitalism is not the new economic system that Prince Charles appealed for at the

 World Economic Forum in Davos, Switzerland.
 This is one small refinement for Capitalism but a giant step forward for mankind for social cohesiveness, productivity, profitability, engagement , providing a brake on rising inequality and reasserting our humanity.
-The concept builds on the significant human motivation of being part of something larger than ourselves, whether it be the success of the employees employing enterprise or being a part of mankind’s shared responsibility of combating global warming worldwide.
+The concept builds on the research findings of human motivation (Daniel Pink 'Drive') and the significant human motivation of being part of something larger than ourselves, whether it be the success of the employees employing enterprise or being a part of mankind’s shared responsibility of combatting global warming worldwide.

 The concept is relatively simple and can be applied universally.
 The introduction